CCS Fuktgivande Hudlotion Oparf Review

 Review

-Highly moisturizing: CCS Fuktgivande Hudlotion Oparf has a moisturizing rating of 6.8 out of 10.
+According to CreamScan analysis, CCS Fuktgivande Hudlotion Oparf is highly moisturizing, with a moisturizing rating of 6.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Propylene Glycol (est. ≈9.0%), and a moderate occlusivity of 3.5 out of 10, mainly due to the high content of Butyrospermum Parkii (Shea) Oil (est. ≈6.0%).